Microsoft Negotiations

 • Incorporate Azure Arc Usage into Your EA Strategy: Since Azure Arc-related costs (e.g., Arc-enabled SQL hourly billing, Arc-enabled data services, etc.) count as Azure consumption, ensure your EA’s Azure Monetary Commitment (MACC) reflects the projected Arc usage.
 Negotiating an EA is partly about committing to a certain Azure spend – if you know Arc adoption will drive an additional $200k/year in Azure usage, use that to your advantage.
 For example, committing that amount up front (or showing it in your growth forecast) can help you reach a higher discount tier on Azure or get Microsoft to include Azure Consumption Discounts on that spend.
 Be clear with Microsoft that this Azure spend is contingent on favorable Arc terms (make them understand that your Arc usage, and thus Azure spend, will grow only if it’s cost-effective for you).
 This positions Azure Arc as a negotiation lever: you effectively offer Microsoft more Azure business in return for better pricing or terms.

 • Leverage Hybrid Use Rights & Software Assurance in Negotiation: If you have substantial existing Microsoft license investments (Windows, SQL, System Center, etc.), bring them into the negotiation conversation to avoid double-paying in the Arc model.
-For instance, if you recently paid for core SQL licenses under your EA, and now Microsoft proposes using Azure Arc SQL billing, you might negotiate a credit or offset for those existing licenses.
+For instance, if you recently paid for core SQL licenses under your EA and now Microsoft proposes using Azure Arc SQL billing, you may be able to negotiate a credit or offset for those existing licenses.
 Perhaps Microsoft can offer a discount on Arc SQL billing for servers covered by existing licenses (even if just for a transition period).
 At the very least, ensure that the EA clearly states you have the right to choose BYOL (bring your license) vs. pay-as-you-go for Arc and that Microsoft won’t penalize you in any way for switching between the two.
 A savvy CIO will remind Microsoft of the total value of their account – “We have already invested in Windows/SQL licenses; if we are to shift some workloads to Arc’s cloud-based billing, we need to see a benefit, not just additional cost.”
-Use the presence of Software Assurance benefits (like license mobility, hybrid rights) as a bargaining chip.
+Use the presence of Software Assurance benefits (such as license mobility and hybrid rights) as a bargaining chip.
 E.g., if existing rights don’t cover some Arc service, perhaps Microsoft can extend a concession (like granting some Azure credits or including an Arc-specific benefit) to make the deal more palatable.

 • Ask for Azure Arc Adoption Incentives: Microsoft often has programs or incentives for customers that adopt new Azure technologies (they want success stories and wider uptake).
 In negotiations, explicitly ask if Arc adoption funds, workshops, or engineering support are available.
-Microsoft might fund an Arc proof-of-concept or offer free consulting days to help deploy Arc.
+Microsoft may fund an Arc proof-of-concept or offer free consulting days to help with Arc deployment.
 While not a discount, these incentives provide value and reduce your implementation cost.
 Sometimes, Microsoft field teams have quotas around services like Arc – use that to your advantage by indicating willingness to be a reference or case study in exchange for better terms.
 For example, “We’ll consider being an early reference for Azure Arc in our industry, but we’d like a 10% better Azure rate to justify the risk of early adoption.”
 It never hurts to ask, and it signals to Microsoft that you are serious about Arc (making them more likely to invest in your success).

 • Keep Microsoft Accountable on Support and Roadmap: Another negotiation angle is support.
 Azure Arc introduces a dependency on Azure for managing on-prem assets.
 Ensure your support agreement (Premier/Unified or similar) is equipped to handle Arc issues.
-Given its critical role, you might negotiate a clause or promise of priority support for Azure Arc incidents.
+Given its critical role, you may consider negotiating a clause or promise of priority support for Azure Arc incidents.
 Also, consider asking for roadmap commitments – for instance, if a needed Arc feature is in preview, maybe get Microsoft to commit to a timeline or work with you as an early adopter.
 While these may not be hard contractual commitments, raising them in EA negotiations can lead to Microsoft’s added focus on your Arc deployment’s success.
-At minimum, Microsoft should include Azure Arc in any True-up flexibility clauses (since usage can fluctuate) or in any cloud expansion discussions, so you maintain flexibility to adjust course as Arc evolves.
+At a minimum, Microsoft should include Azure Arc in any True-up flexibility clauses (since usage can fluctuate) or in any cloud expansion discussions, so you maintain flexibility to adjust course as Arc evolves.

 • Engage Independent Expertise: Perhaps the most important tactic is to bring in independent licensing and negotiation experts to assist with your EA, especially when new services like Azure Arc are on the table.
-Firms specializing in Microsoft contracts (e.g., Redress Compliance or similar) can provide valuable benchmarks and identify negotiation opportunities that are easy to miss.
+Firms specializing in Microsoft contracts (e.g., Redress Compliance or similar) can provide valuable benchmarks and identify negotiation opportunities that are often overlooked.
 Microsoft’s reps, while helpful, ultimately represent Microsoft’s interests.
 An independent advisor can dissect the Azure Arc cost models vs. your entitlements and suggest where to push back.
 They might highlight, for example, that Microsoft’s initial offer overestimates your needed Azure commitment or includes unfavorable consumption terms.
-As part of your negotiation team, these experts can also play “bad cop” in pricing discussions, allowing your internal team to maintain a positive relationship while pushing for more concessions.
+As part of your negotiation team, these experts can also play the role of “bad cop” in pricing discussions, allowing your internal team to maintain a positive relationship while pushing for more concessions.
 Engaging such expertise often pays for itself in the form of a more optimized EA deal.

 CIO Recommendations – Negotiating Azure Arc in Your EA

 • Start Early with a Clear Arc Strategy: Don’t wait until the last minute of EA negotiations to consider Azure Arc.
-Begin renewal planning 12+ months in advance and include Azure Arc adoption in your assumptions.
+Begin renewal planning at least 12 months in advance and include Azure Arc adoption in your assumptions.
 Develop a clear internal stance on how much Azure Arc you intend to use, and what your walk-away points are for cost.
 Early planning ensures you have data (e.g., pilot results, cost projections) to back up your requests at the table.

 • Seek Independent Licensing Advice: Bring in an independent Microsoft licensing expert (such as Redress Compliance) before and during negotiations.
 Have them review Microsoft’s proposed terms for Azure Arc usage.
 These experts can often identify hidden costs or more favorable structures.
 For example, they might advise negotiating an alternate metric for Arc services or ensuring Azure Arc spend counts toward any growth discounts.
 Their guidance helps level the playing field and keeps Microsoft’s sales team honest.

 • Document Everything Related to Arc: During negotiations, if Microsoft makes verbal assurances (“Arc for Windows Server is straightforward, you won’t need extra licenses” or “we’ll give you 100 free hours of Arc-enabled SQL”), insist on getting these in writing.
 Add notes in the contract or an addendum listing any special considerations for Azure Arc.
-This ensures no disputes later and that any personnel changes at Microsoft won’t erase the commitments made.
+This ensures that no disputes will arise later and that any personnel changes at Microsoft won’t erase the commitments made.
 Documented terms around Arc will also educate your internal teams on what was agreed (so they deploy Arc in line with those terms).

 • Consider Phased Adoption with Checkpoints: You can propose a phased Azure Arc adoption plan aligned with your EA term as a negotiation tactic.
 For example, commit to a certain usage in year 1 with an option to expand in year 2 at locked-in rates.
 This way, Microsoft sees a path to more consumption (which they like), and you get the benefit of locking pricing now for future Arc usage (preventing price hikes).
 If Microsoft is pushing for a big commitment, counter with “we’ll start with X, but if it delivers value, we want the right to extend to Y under the same discount.”
 This puts some onus on Microsoft to ensure your success with Arc (since they’ll get more business if it works well for you).

-Do you want to know more about our Microsoft Advisory Services?
+Do you want to know more about our Microsoft Negotiation Services?

 Please enable JavaScript in your browser to complete this form.